Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Aboleth.md

 - "desc": "The aboleth makes one tail attack."
   "name": "Tail Swipe"
 - "desc": "One creature [[/5.
 Mechanics/Rules/Conditions.md#charmed|charmed]] by the\
-    \ aboleth takes dice:3d6|text(10) (3d6) psychic damage, and the aboleth regains\
+    \ aboleth takes 10 (3d6) psychic damage, and the aboleth regains hit points equal\
-    \ hit points equal to the damage the creature takes."
+    \ to the damage the creature takes."
   "name": "Psychic Drain (Costs 2 Actions)" "lair_actions":
 - "desc": "When fighting inside its lair, an aboleth can invoke the ambient magic\